Supporting Safer Driving Using Big Data and Telematics

 The introduction of automated driving technology is expected to impact society in a number of ways: Securing a means of travel for the elderly and for people in rural areas; eliminating the shortage of workers in the logistics industry; reducing traffic accidents; and alleviating traffic congestion.
 As a result, research and development is underway in Japan and abroad for the early implementation of such technology, and Japan has seen increasing automobiles fitted with automated driving technology* and connected-cars.

-We have revised our no-fault accident provision (provided for all customers of vehicle insurance) to ensure there is no impact on customers’ ongoing automobile insurance policy rating as a result of accidents due to system defects or unauthorized access by a third party in which there is no negligence on the part of the customer.
+They have revised their no-fault accident provision (provided for all customers of vehicle insurance) to ensure there is no impact on customers’ ongoing automobile insurance policy rating as a result of accidents due to system defects or unauthorized access by a third party in which there is no negligence on the part of the customer.

 - Vehicles in which the system simultaneously carries out multiple operations relating to the vehicle’s accelerator, brakes, and steering wheel that have already been introduced onto the market by automobile manufacturers.